wlach/eideticker/README.md

 ## Creating New Eideticker Tests

-There are several types of eideticker tests: startup tests, web tests, and b2g tests.
+There are several types of Eideticker tests: startup tests, web tests, and b2g tests.
 Startup tests measure the amount of time it takes to load a particular web site.
 Web tests load a website and then perform a set of actions on them (e.g. panning).
-B2G tests record the performance of some set of actions inside a FirefoxOS application (e.g. scrolling through a list of contacts).
+B2G tests record the performance of some set of actions inside a Firefox OS application (e.g. scrolling through a list of contacts).

 The first step in adding a new test is to create a subdirectory in `src/tests`